Physical education: Technology use in physical education

 Many physical education classes utilize technology to assist their pupils in effective exercise.
 One of the most affordable and popular tools is a simple video recorder.
 With this, students record themselves, and, upon playback, can see mistakes they are making in activities like throwing or swinging.
 Studies show that students find this more effective than having someone try to explain what they are doing wrong, and then trying to correct it.

 Educators may also use technology such as pedometers and heart rate monitors to make step and heart rate goals for students.
+Implementing pedometers in physical education can improve physical activity participation, motivation and enjoyment.

 Other technologies that can be used in a physical education setting include video projectors and GPS systems.
 Gaming systems and their associated games, such as the Kinect, Wii, and Wii Fit can also be used.
 Projectors are used to show students proper form or how to play certain games.
 GPS systems can be used to get students active in an outdoor setting, and active exergames can be used by teachers to show students a good way to stay fit in and out of a classroom setting.
+Exergames, or digital games that require the use of physical movement to participate, can be used as a tool to encourage physical activity and health in young children.

+Technology integration can increase student motivation and engagement in the Physical Education setting.
+However, the ability of educators to effectively use technology in the classroom is reliant on a teacher's perceived competence in their ability to integrate technology into the curriculum.

+Beyond traditional tools, recent AI advancements are introducing new methods for personalizing physical education, especially for adolescents.
+AI applications like adaptive coaching are starting to show promise in enhancing student motivation and program effectiveness in physical education settings.

 By location

-According to the World Health Organization (WHO), it is suggested that young children should be participating in 60 minutes of exercise per day at least 3 times per week in order to maintain a healthy body.
+According to the World Health Organization (WHO), it is suggested that young children should be participating in 60-minutes of exercise per day at least 3 times per week in order to maintain a healthy body.
+This 60-minute recommendation can be achieved by completing different forms of physical activity, including participation in physical education programs at school.
+A majority of children around the world participate in Physical Education programs in general education settings.
+According to data collected from a worldwide survey, 79% of countries require legal implementation of PE in school programming.
+Physical education programming can vary all over the world.

 Asia

 Philippines

-In the Philippines, P.E. is mandatory for all years in school, unless the school gives the option for a student to do the Leaving Certificate Vocational Programme instead for their fifth and sixth year.
+In the Philippines, physical education is mandatory for all years in school, unless the school gives the option for a student to do the Leaving Certificate Vocational Programme instead for their fifth and sixth year.
 Some schools have integrated martial arts training into their physical education curriculum.